- We have to get rid of that dog door. A hole in the wall is ridiculous in winter. It's practically snowing in here.

 We installed roof and cavity wall insulation soon after moving in, so I couldn't test those (just as well, they're expensive ).
 We've also had a family crisis the last fortnight, so I wound back on our efforts.

-We added draught-proof tape to a few door frames and Clear Comfort to 10% of our windows.
-Clear Comfort is a plastic film you install in place of double glazing (sounds like product placement but isn't, I paid full price and have no connection with them).
+We added draught-proof tape to a few door frames and a transparent film product to 10% of our windows.
+You can buy a special plastic film you install in place of double glazing (unfortunately our peeled off later in a heat wave, which may have been due to faulty installation or the glue itself.

 Ready, set, montage!
-Clear Comfort double-sided tape; plastic film; and as installed on window.
+Double-sided tape; plastic film; and as installed on window.

 Week 9 results